007 MAGAZINE - The World's Foremost James Bond Resource!

 “Here Comes The Biggest Bond of All…”

 The James Bond films were kept off UK television until October 1975 (1972 in the USA), and even then only shown sporadically – usually saved for public holidays at Christmas or Easter.
 In the 2015 Christmas/New Year period no less than six Bond films were shown at least once on UK terrestrial television.
-It was only in 1982 when the series began appearing on VHS video that fans had access to more Bond films, but even then not all titles were initially available.
+It was only in 1982 when the series began appearing on VHS video that fans had access to more James Bond films, but even then not all titles were initially available.

 What's on In London/Thunderball premiere London Pavilion